KoturDanylo/autohub/README.md

-"autohub" is a modern platform developed with Node.js and Nest.js, simplifying the car buying and selling process.
+"Autohub" is a modern platform developed with Node.js and Nest.js, simplifying the car buying and selling process.
 It offers robust features like authentication, access control, and currency conversion.
 With built-in validation, data accuracy is ensured.
 Our focus is on user satisfaction, constantly improving functionality for seamless transactions.